-To attach the pivot to the transducer (Dual frequency unit):
+To attach the pivot to the transducer:

-1. Attach the pivot to the transducer body, using the two 1/4"-20 x 5/8" (16 mm) machine screws, toothed washers, and square nuts.
+1. Attach the pivot to the transducer body, using the two 1/4"- $20 \times 5/8$ " (16 mm) machine screws, toothed washers, and square nuts.
 The toothed washers must fit on the inside of the transducer ears, between the pivot and the ears.
 The square nuts will be prevented from rotating by the pocket in the back of the pivot.
 An Allen wrench is provided which fits all the 1/4"-20 screws, but do not fully tighten the screws at this time.

-To mount the transducer pivot assembly to the bracket (Dual frequency units):
+To mount the transducer pivot assembly to the bracket:

-- Slide the assembled transducer into the metal bracket from the bottom, aligning the large hole at the top of the bracket with the hole in the pivot. - 2.
+- 1. Slide the assembled transducer into the metal bracket from the bottom, aligning the large hole at the top of the bracket with the hole in the pivot. - 2.
 Insert the headed pin through the pivot holes in the bracket and pivot.
 The headed pin can be inserted from either side of the bracket. - 3.
 Place the nylon washer over the opposite end of the headed pin.
-Place the stainless washer over the 1/4"-20 x 5/8" screw threads, then insert into the opposite end of the headed pin and finger tighten only.
+Place the stainless washer over the 1/4"- $20 \times 5/8$ " (16 mm) screw threads, then insert into the opposite end of the headed pin and finger tighten only.
 The screw has a thread locking compound on the threads to prevent loosening, and should not be fully tightened until all adjustments are made.